-CGT is not a separate tax, but is part of normal income tax and is payable on the taxable capital gain derived by a taxpayer on the disposal of assets.53 A capital gain arises when the "proceeds" from the disposal of an asset exceed the "base cost" of the asset.
-South African resident companies and individuals are subject to CGT on the disposal of their assets on a world-wide basis.
+CGT is not a separate tax, but is part of normal income tax and is payable on the taxable capital gain derived by a taxpayer on the disposal of assets.
+A capital gain arises when the

 Mobile Telephone Networks Holdings (Pty) Ltd v C: SARS, (2011) 73 SATC 315 at 324.